datanav/docs/technical/hubspot-zohocrm.rst

 HubSpot Company to  Account
 ---------------------------
-Every HubSpot Company will be synchronized with a  Account.
+Before any synchronization can take place, a link between a HubSpot Company and a  Account must be established.

+A new  Account will be created from a HubSpot Company if it is connected to a HubSpot Deal that is synchronized into .

 Once a link between a HubSpot Company and a  Account is established, it will keep in sync between the two systems, regardless of where it is edited.